mutinex/mmm-eval/docs/user-guide/metrics.md

 ### Placebo Metrics

-- **Shuffled Channel ROI**: Estimated ROI for the spurious (shuffled) channel
+- **Shuffled Channel ROI**: Estimated ROI for the spurious (shuffled) channel, ideally close as possible to -100% (indicating the model learned that the feature had no impact).

-- **Shuffled Channel Name**: Name of the channel that was shuffled for the test
+Note that the result of this test will be heavily impacted by the choice of media prior.
-- **Falsifiability Assessment**: Whether the model correctly identifies spurious correlations
+Consider using relatively uninformative media priors in order to reduce the chance of the model picking up spurious correlations.

 ## Interpreting Results